Explanation of constant mean angular momentum in high-Reynolds-number Taylor--Couette turbulence in terms of history effects: Abstract

 \section{Abstract}

-Nearly constant mean angular momentum profiles are widely observed in curved turbulent flows, including the bulk region of Taylor--Couette (TC) flows, where the inner and outer cylinders have weakly counter-rotating and co-rotating conditions.
-For high-Reynolds-number TC flows under these conditions, both the bulk and boundary layers become turbulent without Taylor rolls, referred to as the featureless ultimate regime (UR).
-In this study, we examine Reynolds-averaged Navier--Stokes (RANS) models to predict the nearly constant mean angular velocity as a one-dimensional problem in the featureless UR of TC turbulence.
-High-Reynolds-number experiments of TC turbulence are performed for reference, where the radius ratio is $\eta = r_\mathrm{in}/r_\mathrm{out} = 0.732$ and angular velocity ratio $a = -\omega_\mathrm{out}/\omega_\mathrm{in}$ is in the range $-0.5 \le a \le 0.1$.
-Verification of the RANS model using the algebraic Reynolds stress model (ARSM) suggests that convection of the Reynolds stress is essential for predicting the angular momentum profile.
-We introduce the Jaumann derivative as a covariant time derivative to develop ARSMs that incorporate the convection effect in a covariant manner.
-The proposed ARSM using the Jaumann derivative of the term composed of the strain and vorticity tensors successfully predicts the nearly constant mean angular momentum for a wide range of angular velocity ratios in the co-rotating case.
-The modelling approach incorporating time-derivative terms is a candidate for expressing curvature effects while satisfying the covariance of the Reynolds stress tensor.
+This study discusses the mechanism of the emergence of nearly constant mean angular momentum profiles, which are widely observed in curved turbulent flows including the bulk region of Taylor--Couette (TC) flows.
+For high-Reynolds-number TC flows where the inner and outer cylinders are weakly counter-rotating and co-rotating, both the bulk and boundary layers become turbulent without Taylor rolls, referred to as the featureless ultimate regime (UR).
+Thus, we utilize the Reynolds-averaged Navier--Stokes (RANS) equations to explain the mechanism of the nearly constant mean angular momentum.
+High-Reynolds-number experiments of TC turbulence are performed for reference, where the angular velocity ratio $a = -\omega_\mathrm{out}/\omega_\mathrm{in}$ is in the range $-0.5 \le a \le 0.1$.
+Verification of the RANS based on the conventional algebraic Reynolds stress model suggests that convection of the Reynolds stress is essential for predicting the angular momentum profile.
+This indicates that the physical origin of the nearly constant angular momentum is the history effect of the Reynolds stress.
+To rigorously incorporate the convection effect into the Reynolds stress, we employ the Jaumann derivative as a covariant time derivative.
+The model that takes into account the history effect involving the normal stress difference successfully predicts the nearly constant mean angular momentum in the co-rotating cases.
+This study suggests the significance of the history effects for understanding curved or rotating turbulent flows in terms of the statistical analysis.